IJSComplexMatter/cddm/doc/quickstart.rst

 Weighted normalization
 ''''''''''''''''''''''

-To improve the correlation data you can do a weighted sum of both data as shown in the example below.
+There are two weighted normalization modes that are supported only for calculation methods: `'corr'` and `'fft'`.
+These are:

+* **weighted** : `norm = NORM_WEIGHTED` (`norm = 4`).
+Performs weighted average of *compensated* and *baseline* normalized data.
+The weighting factor is to promote large delay data from *baseline* data and short delay from *compensated* data.
+* **subtracted and weighted** : `norm = NORM_SUBTRACTED | NORM_WEIGHTED` (`norm = 6`) Performs weighted average of *subtracted and compensated* and *subtracted* normalized data.
+The weighting factor is to promote large delay data from *subtracted* data and short delay from *subtracted and compensating weighted* data.

+To describe how these work internally, we will perform weighted normalization manually.
 First, data is normalized with compensated (and background subtracted) and baseline (and background subtracted) modes:

 .. doctest::

    >>> lin_2, multi_2 = normalize_multi(data, bg, var, norm = 2, scale = True)
    >>> lin_3, multi_3 = normalize_multi(data, bg, var, norm = 3, scale = True)

 Then, correlation data estimator is calculated from the compensated data.
 Denoising is applied, data is clipped between (0,1) because we have scaled the data.
-If fata is not scaled, you can use the :func:`core.scale_factor` to compute the proper scaling factor.
+If data is not scaled, you can use the :func:`core.scale_factor` to compute the proper scaling factor.
 Data is shaped so that it is monotonously decreasing:

 .. doctest::